New Wine Collective: White Paper

 Less institution, more impact

-Without costly institutions and inward-facing programs to maintain, people will be free to direct more of their time and resources towards addressing real-world problems.
+Without costly institutions and inward-facing programs to maintain, people will be free to direct more of their time and resources toward addressing real-world problems.
 Groups have the ability to inspire people to do things they might not do themselves, like volunteer, engage in activism, and support charitable organizations.
 Some micro-communities may have the capacity for creative organizing around specific needs and issues.
 They can pool talents and resources, and create non-profits and generosity movements.

 Less control, more flexibility & movement

-Help shape the future
+Help shape a new future

 Become a financial partner